-From Jennifer on October 5th, 2009 in Kitchen Remodel
+From Dean Dowd on October 05, 2009 in Kitchen Remodel

 Here are eight great kitchen tops:

-#3 - Alkemi.
+.
 This is a brand-new eco-friendly product.
 Alkemi countertop material is essentially recycled aluminum thats been chipped up and embedded in a resin.
 It becomes nearly iridescent, capturing light from all angles and reflecting it back in a rainbow of colors.
-It’s extremely durable and approved for LEED credit.
+Its extremely durable and approved for LEED credit.
 Alkemi countertops can come in different colors, allowing the metal to show through in a more subtle tone or totally visible display of the scraps - both are astonishingly unique and oddly beautiful.

 .
-Although concrete has been around since near the beginning of time itself, it’s only recently that weve begun to use it to its full potential.
+Although concrete has been around since near the beginning of time itself, its only recently that weve begun to use it to its full potential.
 With applications mostly known for outdoor spaces, concrete is finally making its way into the home.
 Concrete makes wonderful kitchen countertops, with its strength and ability to be molded into anything you can imagine.
 Concrete tops can be shaped and finished in a number of beautiful colors, patterns and styles and are easily custom-made.

 .
 We think of it as roofing and chalkboard material, but slate can also make great kitchen countertops.
 Surprisingly, slate has the durability and strength of other natural stones like marble and granite, but is a very low-maintenance material.
 Because slate is nonporous, it doesnt have to be sealed like other stones, which makes for a more natural, unprocessed look.